 - The agreement is just and reasonable

 - The terms in the contract are enforceable

 - The performance sought after is the same as promised in the contract

 Need a Lawyer for Your Los Angeles Real Estate Law Matter?

 If you are facing any type of residential or commercial real estate transaction, dealing with a breach of contract, contact our firm.
-We have over 40 years of experience helping individuals throughout Southern California resolve their real estate matters.
+Our real estate attorney has over 40 years of experience helping individuals throughout Southern California resolve their real estate matters.
 We protect our clients interests through all aspects of their case.